Variance & Standard Deviation

 The Equation Defining Variance

-Now that you know how the summation operator works, you can understand the equation that defines the variance:
+Now that you know how the summation operator works, you can understand the equation that defines the population variance (see note at the end of this page about the difference between population variance and sample variance, and which one you should use for your science project):

 The variance (σ2), is defined as the sum of the squared distances of each term in the distribution from the mean (μ), divided by the number of terms in the distribution (N).